Insprill/dv-mapify/docs/creatingmaps/updating.md

 ### 0.4.0
 - All `Locomotive Spawner` components must be replaced with `Vanilla Locomotive Spawner`s, and all values must be reassigned.
+- The `ManualShunterBooklet` and `ManualSteamBooklet` store item types have been removed.

 ### 0.3.0
 - The Unity version has been bumped to 2019.4.40f1.